QQI (Quality and Qualifications Ireland)

 COURSE BRIEFING INFORMATION FOR LEARNERS

 Anderlift Safety Services are a well-established provider of Health and Safety Training and Consultancy, operating nationwide.
-We are a subsidiary of an engineering based company, Anderco Lifting and provide a broad range of mainstream Health and Safety training, including Management and Supervisory Training, Safety Committee and Safety Representative, Manual Handling and Manual Handling Instructor, First Aid, Confined Space, Height and Harness, Forklift, Abrasive Wheels and many other courses.
+The company is a private limited company which has been trading successfully in Cork for nearly 20 years.
+We provide a broad range of mainstream Health and Safety training, including Management and Supervisory Training, Safety Committee and Safety Representative, Manual Handling and Manual Handling Instructor, First Aid, Confined Space, Height and Harness, Forklift, Abrasive Wheels and many other courses.

 We are FET Legacy providers and provide training that is recognised on the National Framework of Awards, leading to QQI (Quality and Qualifications Ireland) awards.